ShunSakurai/check_forbidden/README.md

 ## Description
 Even though [memoQ](https://www.memoq.com/) can check forbidden source and target term pairs using the term base, and can check forbidden characters using the QA settings, it cannot check **only forbidden target terms** regardless of the corresponding source terms.
 Using this tool, you can quickly narrow down the forbidden terms used in memoQ bilingual files and spot the terms in memoQ.
+You can also use the regex (regular expressions).
 It helps you efficiently maintain the translation quality.

 For example, you can use this tool in the following situations:

 - The style guide does not allow you to use contractions such as "doesn't" and "can't" in the translation
-- You can use the currency format "US$1,000" but the use of "US 1,000 dollar/Dollar" is forbidden
+- The style guide does not allow you to use a whitespace between a half-width character and a full-width character
 - JP (Japanese): You can use "次の/次に", but you cannot use "以下の/以下に"
 - JP: You have to keep "例えば" in kanji, and you cannot use "たとえば"